mit-orcd/orcd-docs-edit/docs/accessing-orcd/ssh-setup.md

 !!! danger "Do Not Share Your Private Key"
     Your private key should never be shared with anyone.
 If someone else obtains your private key, they could potentially gain unauthorized access to any system your key is associated with.

+!!!
+Note
+    By default you will be prompted to enter your MIT Kerberos password even if you have set up SSH keys.
+Logging into [ORCD OnDemand](https://orcd-ood.mit.edu) will allow you to log in with an ssh key and without a password for a short period of time.

 ## Checking for Existing SSH Keys

 Before you generate an SSH key, you should check for existing SSH keys.